chanzuckerberg/fogg/docs/TUTORIAL.md

     * *project name*: we've got to name things around here.
 This is a high level name for your site, infrastructure or product.
     * *aws region* our setup is super flexible to run things in any and/or multiple regions.
 To get started we need a single region that we will configure as a default.
 This is also the region for the s3 bucket that will hold state files, so maybe think about it a little bit.
     * *infra bucket name* - we are going to store terraform's state files here.
-Currently fogg does not create this bucket, so you will need to do that ahead of time.
+Fogg does not create this bucket, so you will need to do that ahead of time.
 Note that it should be in the same region you said above.
     * *auth profile* - we use aws authentication profiles, use this to specify the one to be used as a default
     * *owner* we make it easy to tag all your resources with their owner.
 If you put this here will will drop variables everywhere with the owner in it.

     And now your directory should look like this–

-    ```
+    ```shell
     $ tree -a -L 1
     .
     ├── .git